Noetou/Chord-Progression-Generator/README.md

-# Chord Progression Generator
+# Practice your skills !

-## An Android application for musicians 🎹🎸
+## An Android application for guitarists 🎸 from beginners to advanced players

 Press the *Generate* button to create a progression of 4 chords along with their tablature.